Pasta Primavera

 Chopped vegetables on a cutting board.

-Start by prepping your vegetables.
-Wash the vegetables thoroughly then cut and slice each vegetable into equal size pieces.
-Cut the one zucchini and one yellow squash into half moons, slice one carrot into thin rounds, thinly slice half of a red onion, cut one cup of grape tomatoes in half, and mince three cloves of garlic.
+Prep your vegetables: Wash the vegetables thoroughly, then cut and slice each vegetable into equal-sized pieces.
+Cut one zucchini and one yellow squash into half moons, slice one carrot into thin rounds, thinly slice half of a red onion, cut one cup of grape tomatoes in half, and mince three cloves of garlic.
+The carrot should be sliced fairly thin since it takes longer to soften than the other vegetables.

 Pasta water being removed from a pot of boiling pasta.

-Next bring a large pot of salted water to a boil.
-Cook pasta according to the package instructions to al dente.
-Reserve ½ cup of pasta water before draining the pasta in a colander.
-Transfer drained pasta to a large bowl.
+Cook the pasta: Bring a large pot of salted water to a boil.
+Cook 8 oz. pasta according to the package instructions until al dente, meaning it’s tender but still a little firm to the bite.
+Before draining, reserve ½ cup of the starchy pasta water.
+Drain the pasta in a colander, then transfer it to a large bowl.

 Sautéed vegetables in a skillet.